Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsSpatial.rst

 Loading and analyzing the spatial data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All the geodata used in this tutorial are from open access sources, primarily from the New York City.
-Information about the data are found in the table below.
+All the geodata used in this tutorial is from open access sources, primarily from New York City.
+Information about the data is found in the table below.

 .. note:: You can download the all the data from `here <https://github.com/Urban-Meteorology-Reading/Urban-Meteorology-Reading.github.io/blob/master/other%20files/SUEWSSpatial_Tutorialdata.zip>`__.
 Unzip and place in a folder that you have read and write access to.